dbasso98/Algorithmic_Design/Homeworks/HW2/homework_batch_II_DB.md

     return select(A, right+1, r, i)
 ```

+Let's now think about the actual improvements that this approach comes with.
+It's interesting to notice that worst case scenario now becomes actually a best case scenario since when all the elements in the array are the same, this method basically performs only a linear scan and immediately returns (notice that both G and S have size $0$ in this case) the desired position we're looking for.
+Moreover, since the main problem is represented by duplicated values that are very likely to be the median of medians, by using this kind of partitioning we are discarding at each recursive iteration of _select_ all of those and so they no longer constitute a source of problem for the algorithm.

-In this way we are sure that the entire _select_ algorithm has a complexity of $O(n)$ as proved during lectures.
+In this way we are sure that the entire _select_ algorithm has a complexity of $O(n)$ even if there is a consistent presence of repeated values.